 - Big Flavors: Ham is often overlooked as a flavor enhancer.
 In soups the flavor of ham gets its proper time to shine.
 Ham soup with potatoes is perfectly salty, savory, and a bit smokey, with hints of sweetness, depending on if your ham was glazed or not.

 Want more soup recipes?
 I have them!
 See my collection of hot and delicious soup recipes here.
+My Vegetarian 15 Bean Soup is one of the easiest, and very hearty and filling.

 Complete list of ingredients and amounts can be found in the recipe card below.